Gary Moore's Website

 That's what I think I'll do eventually in order to have a platform for the

 below article series.
-There's once important deviation compared to how I did it
+There's one important deviation compared to how I did it

 before, though.
 Instead of the silly stuff with the git repo and SourceHut